Difference Between a Sideboard, Buffet and Credenza

 What Are the Differences Between a Sideboard, Buffet and Credenza?

+What is a sideboard and how does it differ from a buffet?
+What is a credenza?
 The terms sideboard, buffet and credenza are often used interchangeably to describe a common and useful piece of dining room furniture.
-While these are all long, low profile storage and service pieces, they differ in several ways.
+While these are all long, low-profile storage and service pieces, they differ in several ways.
 Variances can be subtle, like design features and overall structure, or more noticeable, such as their location in the room.

-With plenty of styles to choose from, sideboards make a great addition to your home.
-Design features may differ, but they are all characterized by having short legs or no legs and cabinets that reach to the floor.
+With plenty of unique styles to choose from, sideboards make a great addition to your home.
+Design features may differ, but they are all characterized by having short legs or no legs and cabinets that reach the floor.
 This is why sideboards often look similar to kitchen cabinetry.

 Origin & Function

 The sideboard originated in England and was used to set out food.
-Over time, these pieces transformed into storage for fine china, table linens and other household items.
+Over time, these pieces transformed into models with drawers and other compartments for storing fine china, table linens and other household items.
 Today, some sideboards may come with hutches for additional space.

 This piece of furniture also lends itself nicely to displaying keepsakes and collectibles.
-Because they are so versatile, it is not uncommon to place sideboards in living rooms, dining areas, kitchens or hallways.
+Because they are so versatile, it is not uncommon to place sideboards in living rooms, dining areas, home bars, kitchens or hallways.

 While sideboards and buffets are much alike, they tend to be located in different areas of the home.
 Buffets are exclusively used in dining rooms, while sideboards have more flexibility.

 Another difference between sideboards and buffets is their leg construction.
-Buffets typically have long legs that hold up a series of cabinets or drawers for storage.
-As the name implies, these pieces were used to lay out food during gatherings, creating an open and generous atmosphere.
+Buffets are typically tall, with long legs that hold up a series of cabinets or drawers for storage.
+As the name implies, these pieces were used to set out food during gatherings, creating an open and generous atmosphere.

 Credenzas, like sideboards and buffets, are often located in dining rooms.
 However, unlike the other storage pieces, this type of furniture was not used to display items or present food.
 Instead, credenzas were used to queue all dishes that needed to be tested for poison before being served to the elite.